vtamprateep/equity-researcher-public/README.md

 ## Updates & Changes
 ### June 2024
+- Created navigation side bar, allowing users to navigate pages and log-out.
+- Added watchlist functionality, allowing users to add equities to watchlist in Charts page and view symbol IDs in watchlist page
 - Migrate web application to Vercel platform with HTTPS encryption.
 - Implemented authentication flow using Supabase, allowing users to create accounts and log-in.
 - Implemented daily summary metrics at bottom of stock charts, updated daily.